 One other note on payment gateways is that it’s worth testing which one converts better.
 One client I worked with began with PayPal but then started to prefer Stripe as their preferred gateway.
 When they took away PayPal as an option they saw a 20% decrease in sales, so they opted to turn PayPal back on and adjust their preferences accordingly.

-Next WooCommerce is going to ask you about shipping.
+The next step for using WordPress with WooCommerce is to set up shipping.
 If you’re in Canada or the United States, then you can use WooCommerce JetPack to get live rates on your shipping.
 Here it’s going to ask you what your default weights and measurements are.
 For most people, WooCommerce will set this adequately based on the location information you set in step one.

 It’s important to note here that JetPack is not free.
 There is a free tier, but it may not include all of the features you may need for your site.
 The live shipping rates and the live taxes are free, so the main things you’ll need for your WooCommerce store are taken care of.